anesriad/duckdb_sql_data_analyst/README.md

 - `data/` — contains the raw CSV files from Kaggle
 - `notebooks/` — (optional) SQL code in notebook format

+## Code
+You'll find all the SQL code in the 'ecommerce_analysis.sql' file in this repository

 ## 🚀 How to use
 1. Install DuckDB via Homebrew: `brew install duckdb`
 2. Run: `duckdb brazil_ecom.db --ui`